Skip to main content

 Written by Chameleon Team

-To engage users with language-specific content, you can use our Localization feature that you can use to upload different translations for your Experiences.
+Chameleon supports any text for any language available within modern browsers.
+To engage users with language-specific content, you can use Localization to upload different translations for your Experiences.

 Availability & Usage